Note

 Swap slots

-If you have been performing your code project deployment and updating settings in a staging slot, you finally need to swap the staging slot into production.
+If you're using a staging slot to deploy your code project and update your settings, swap the staging slot into production.
 For more information, see Swap slots.